 Miss Cheryl Henderson was very professional when I contacted the law firm about the accident that I was involved in.
 She did such a great job that the next accident I was involved in, I had no doubt who I was going to call.

 When you patronize a business or visit someone else’s property, you have a fair expectation that you will be kept safe.
-In Georgia, businesses and property owners have a legal obligation to protect their guests from unreasonable safety hazards—including from criminal attacks.
+In Georgia, businesses and property owners have a legal obligation to protect their guests from unreasonable safety hazards—including criminal attacks.
 If you or your loved one was assaulted on another person’s premises, you may be able to hold a business or property owner liable through a negligent security claim.
-Here, our Atlanta personal injury lawyers provide an overview of Georgia’s negligent security laws.
+Here, our Atlanta negligent security lawyers provide an overview of Georgia’s negligent security laws.

 Businesses and Property Owners Must Keep “Premises and Approaches” Safe

 Negligent security claims fall under premises liability laws.
 Under Georgia law (OCGA § 51-3-1), an Atlanta property owner or property occupier can be legally liable for “damages to such persons for injuries caused by his failure to exercise ordinary care in keeping the premises and approaches safe.”
-The responsibility to keep customers, guests, and other invitees safe extends beyond merely removing hazards.
+The responsibility to keep customers, guests, and other invitees safe extend beyond merely removing hazards.
 Property owners must also provide adequate security.

 Negligent Security: Failure to Protect Guests from Criminal Attacks

 A Georgia property owner/occupier has a duty to provide reasonable security.
 What constitutes “adequate” security under the law is highly contextual.
 It always depends on the specific circumstances of the case.
 As a general rule, businesses should provide security that is at least as good as the security offered by similar businesses under similar circumstances.
 The larger the company, the greater their duty to provide security.
 Some possible examples of negligent security include:

 - Broken or defective locks on doors or windows;